Cameron McEntyre: Career

 He threw over 80 metres for the first time in 2020, moving into the top ten of Australia's all-time list for javelin throwing.

 He won silver at the 2022 Oceania Athletics Championships in June 2022.
 He competed at the 2022 World Athletics Championships in the javelin throw in Eugene, Oregon, making a best throw of 77.50 metres.
 He finished in seventh place at the 2022 Commonwealth Games in Birmingham, England.

 He participated at the 2023 World Athletics Championships in Budapest in August 2023, where he managed a throw of 78.10 metres.

 He won the USATF Throws Festival in Tucson, Arizona in May 2024.
-He was a silver medalists at the 2024 Oceania Athletics Championships in June 2024.
+He was a silver medalist at the 2024 Oceania Athletics Championships in June 2024, behind compatriot Nash Lowis.
 He competed in the javelin at the 2024 Summer Olympics in Paris in August 2024.

 He threw 75.42 metres to win at the 2025 Australian Athletics Championships on 13 April 2025, in Perth.

 Competing at the 2025 World Athletics Championships in Tokyo, Japan, he threw a personal best 83.03 metres in the qualifying round before placing twelfth overall in the final.

+In April 2026, he won the javelin title at the Australian Championships with a throw of 77.32 metres.
+The following month, he set a new championship record of 80.53 metres to win the gold medal at the 2026 Oceania Athletics Championships in Darwin.
+He was a finalist in the javelin throw at the 2026 Commonwealth Games in Glasgow, Scotland.